Soft Footprints Travel Guides

 Vasiliki Bay 7 kilometres northeast of Cape Lefkatas.

-The Mythology: Sappho, Apollo and the Leap
+📖 Sappho, Apollo and the Legend of the Leap

 Saturated turquoise water filling the foreground with a sailboat anchored offshore, beachgoers spread along a narrow strip of sand backed by fractured limestone cliffs and forested slopes.